Erkaman/erkaman.github.io/src/tess_opt.md

 tessellation shaders, you will need a relatively up-to-date graphics card.
 In particular, it [must support at least OpenGL 4.0](https://www.opengl.org/wiki/Tessellation)

-Another drawback of the technique is sometimes you will need a ridiculously high tessellation level to provide a decent approximation.
-The previous we could approximate with relatively low levels of tessellation.
-But that was only because the texture was a rather low-frequency texture.
+Another drawback of the technique is that sometimes you will need a ridiculously high tessellation level to provide a decent approximation.
+The previous procedural texture we could approximate with relatively low levels of tessellation.
+But that was only because the texture was a rather low-frequency texture(it was rather blurry and did not have much detail).
 If we try the same thing on a more high-frequency texture, that is, a texture with more detail, things will not go very well.
 If I tested the technique on a detailed procedural texture, I needed at least a tessellation level of 11 to